Keter: In Western esotericism

 In Western esotericism, Keter is considered the purest form of consciousness, transcending time and categories, originating from the Ein Sof Aur ("Limitless Light"), and initiating the process of divine emanation that culminates in Malkuth.
 Associated with the divine name "Eheieh", the archangel that presides over it is Metatron, the order of angels that resides in it are the Holy Living Creatures (Chaioth ha Qadesh, חיות הקדש), and its physical manifestation is said to be the First Swirlings of the cosmos (Primum Mobile, Rashith ha Gilgalin).

 In The Mystical Qabalah, Dion Fortune describes Keter as a timeless point of pure consciousness, marking the beginning of emanation.
 In the Golden Dawn tradition, Keter is identified with the planet Neptune, reflecting its connection to the mystical and the unknown.
 In Theosophy and Thelema, Keter is analogous to Ātma and Khabs am Pekht, respectively.

 A. E. Waite wrote that Rabbi Azariel ben Menachem, a student of Isaac the Blind, in his Commentary on the Sephiroth granted a particular colour to each sefirah, yet these do not agree with the colours given in the Zohar, where Kether is called colourless, Tiphareth purple, and Malkuth sapphire-blue.
 In Aleister Crowley's Liber 777, Keter is associated with White Brilliance, the Four Aces of the Tarot, Parabrahm, Wotan, Zeus, the Trinity, Almond in flower, Diamond, Elixir Vitae, Shangti, and Death.
 He also connects Keter to the qlippothic order of Thaumiel.

 Paths

 Keter connects to three primary paths, each leading to different sefirot and associated with specific tarot cards.
 The path to Chokmah, symbolizing wisdom and the initial creative impulse, is linked to "The Fool", representing potential and new beginnings.
 The path to Binah, representing understanding and structure, corresponds to "The Magician", symbolizing mastery and manifestation.
 The path to Tiferet, signifying beauty, balance, and harmony, is associated with "The High Priestess" representing intuition and inner knowledge.
 These paths highlight Keter's role in channeling divine energy and insight through the Tree of Life.

+In popular culture

+In the SCP Foundation mythos and related media, "Keter" is one of the primary classifications for anomalous objects or entities.
+Specifically, the "Keter" classification denotes objects or entities that are exceedingly difficult to reliably contain.